-The waiver is administered by the Division of Developmental Disabilities (DD) through an interagency agreement with the Single State Medicaid Agency, Department of Social Services, MO HealthNet Division.
-Division of DD has 6 Regional Offices with 5 satellite offices (herein referred to as Regional Offices)that are the gatekeepers for the waiver.
-The Regional Offices determine eligibility, provide case management, and other administrative functions including quality enhancement, person centered planning, and operation of prior authorization and utilization review processes.
-Through contracts administered by the Department of Mental health, SB-40 Boards (public entities) and other TCM entities provide limited waiver administration functions (case management) in coordination with Regional Offices and oversight from the Division DD.
+The waiver is administered by the Division of Developmental Disabilities (DD) through an interagency agreement with the Single State Medicaid Agency, Department of Social Services and Mo HealthNet.
+Division of DD has 6 Regional Offices with 5 satellite offices (herein referred to as regional offices) that are the gatekeepers for the waiver.
+The Regional Offices determine eligibility, provide case management, and other administrative functions including quality assurance, person centered planning, and operation of prior authorization and utilization review processes.
+Through contracts administered by the Department of Mental Health, SB-40 Boards (public entities) and other TCM entities also provide limited waiver administration functions (case management) in coordination with Regional Offices and oversight from the Division of DD.